Dick Burns: Minor leagues

 In April 1887, Burns signed with the New Haven Blues of the Eastern League.
 He appeared in 56 games for New Haven.
-In late July 1887, the Lowell Magicians of the New England League purchased Burns' release from the New Haven club.
+In late July 1887, the Lowell Magicians of the New England League purchased Burns's release from the New Haven club.
 Burns appeared in 39 games for Lowell during the latter half of the 1887 season.

 Burns played the 1888 season with the Scranton Miners of the Central League.
 The Sporting Life reported that, while playing for Scranton in 1888, Burns had been "certainly one of the finest fielders, batters and base-runners of the Central League."

 In late April 1889, The Sporting Life reported that Burns had not been signed for the 1889 season and was at his home in Holyoke, Massachusetts.
 He was ultimately signed by, and played for, the Auburn Yankees of the New York State League, but he was released by Auburn in June 1889.
 He was then picked up by the Lowell, Massachusetts club in the Atlantic Association where he played during the last half of the 1889 season.
-On July 26, 1889, Burns pitched a two-hitter against Worecester.
+On July 26, 1889, Burns pitched a two-hitter against Worcester.
 The Sporting Life reported that he pitched "a magnificent game."

-Burns' professional baseball career concluded in 1890 with the Hartford, Connecticut club in the Atlantic Association.
+Burns's professional baseball career concluded in 1890 with the Hartford, Connecticut club in the Atlantic Association.
 He was released in May 1890, at age 26, after playing in only one game.

 Although information is not available as to the year, Burns is reported to have played one or two games for the Brattleboros of Brattleboro, Vermont, and to have thereafter served as an umpire there.